Morris Joseph

 Morris David Joseph (28 May 1848 – 17 April 1930) was a British rabbi.

 Joseph studied at Jews' College, London, and in 1868 was appointed rabbi of the North London Synagogue; in 1874 he went to the Old Hebrew Congregation of Liverpool, where he officiated as preacher until 1882.
-He became delegate senior minister of the West London Synagogue in 1893, when David Woolf Marks retired from active service.
+He became the delegate senior minister of the West London Synagogue in 1893, when David Woolf Marks retired from active service.
 Joseph published a collection of sermons, The Ideal in Judaism, London, 1893, and a valuable popular work on Jewish theology, Judaism as Creed and Life, in 1903.
 His position on Jewish religious belief and practice was conservative, midway between Reform and strict Orthodox.

-In 1872 he married Frances Amelia Henry who was the great granddaughter of Moses Samuel.
+In 1872 he married Frances Amelia Henry, who was a great-granddaughter of Moses Samuel.